bbatsov/legacy-octopress-blog/source/guides/ruby-style-guide/index.markdown

 Style is what separates the good from the great.
 {% endblockquote %}

-One thing has always bothered me as Ruby developer - Python devs have a great programming style reference (PEP-8) and we never got an official guide documenting Ruby coding style and best practices.
+One thing has always bothered me as Ruby developer - Python developers have a great programming style reference ([PEP-8](http://www.python.org/dev/peps/pep-0008/)) and we never got an official guide documenting Ruby coding style and best practices.
 And I do believe that style matters.